est-kim/cartune/README.md

 ----

 ## Design
 CarCar is an application designed to manage an automobile dealership’s inventory, sales, services, customers, and employees.
 The dealership is split into 3 microservices: inventory, sales, and services.
 These microservices are designed to provide a solid foundation for building a scalable and maintainable web application.
-Django and Python were used to build the back-end of this application and ReactJS was used for the front-end to create a smooth and responsive single-page application.
+While utilizing PostgreSQL for relational database management, Django and Python were used to build the back-end of this application and ReactJS was used for the front-end to create a smooth and responsive single-page application.

 The inventory microservice is responsible for managing the inventory of vehicles in the system.
 It provides RESTful API endpoints for the Manufacturer, VehicleModel, and Automobile models to allow users to create, read, update, and delete any of those models.

 The services microservice follows RESTful API standards to allows users to create new technicians, see the list of technicians, schedule service appointments for their vehicles, view upcoming appointments, view a history of service appointments, cancel appointments, mark appointments as completed, and see which users receive VIP treatment for servicing if the automobile was purchased from the company.This microservice periodically polls data from the Inventory API so that the data in Inventory is not manipulated or altered.

-The sales microservice follows RESTful API standards to allows users to create new sales persons, view a list of sales records, create a new sales record for available automobiles in the inventory, and view specific sales history of a sales person.
+The sales microservice follows RESTful API standards to allows users to create a new customer, create a new sales person, view a list of all sales persons, view a list of sales records, create a new sales record from the available automobiles in the inventory, and view specific sales history of a sales person.
 This microservice also periodically polls data from the Inventory API so that the data in Inventory is not manipulated or altered.

 ## How to Run this Application
 1. Clone the repository to your local machine